imagej/imagej.github.io/_pages/Colocalization_by_Cross_Correlation.md

 **How it works:**

-{% capture title%}
- Correlation Image
-{% endcapture %}
-{% include thumbnail src='/images/pages/ColocByCorrelation-CorrelationImage.jpg' title=title %}
+{% include thumbnail src='/images/pages/ColocByCorrelation-CorrelationImage.jpg' title='Correlation Image'%}

 The plugin performs a cross-correlation in frequency space to create a correlation image.
 To remove non-specific correlations (from background, or high signal density), a correlation image generated from randomized images is then subtracted from the original correlation image.
 This occurs through cycles of: